The key factors facing Max Verstappen and Lewis Hamilton in F1 title race

 Lewis Hamilton breathed fresh life into his dreams of securing a record-breaking eighth world championship following a superb victory in Brazil.

-The Mercedes driver is now only 14 points behind Red Bull’s Max Verstappen with three rounds remaining.
+The Mercedes driver is now only 14 points behind Red Bull’s Max Verstappen with three rounds remaining, including this weekend’s showdown in Qatar.

 Here, the PA news agency looks at the key factors that might determine the fate of this season’s brilliant title race.